Elvenide/ElvenideCore/README.md

   - Set max stack size
   - Set owner of player head (to set its skin)
   - Set color of leather armor and leather horse armor
+  - Set or add enchantments
+    - Supports safe and unsafe enchantments
+  - Various helper methods to add 1.21+ item components
+    - Non-experimental API, but provides limited functionality
-  - Set 1.21+ item components
+  - Directly set 1.21+ item components using Paper Component API
+    - Experimental API, but provides full functionality
   - Set persistent data using a String-based or Enum-based namespaced key
   - Directly edit item meta via `ItemBuilder#meta()` for properties not covered by this builder
 - Use `Core.items.getData()` to access persistent data added to an item